azr3t/gtt/README.md

-# GTT updated from Dev branch23
+# GTT updated from WEB